ambersjliu/ffmpeg-gui/README.md

 You can do so [here](https://www.ffmpeg.org/download.html).
 Please keep note of the installation location.
 We recommend you put it in your home directory.

-Installing FFmpeg is slightly more difficult for Mac users.
+Installing FFmpeg is slightly different for Mac users.
 Please follow this tutorial [here](https://www.youtube.com/watch?v=nmrjRqEIgGc).

 ### Installing the application
 To install the application, download your preferred release from the [Releases](https://github.com/ambersjliu/ffmpeg-gui/releases) page.